DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/README_Product_System_design_CDN.md

 A [time-to-live (TTL)](https://en.wikipedia.org/wiki/Time_to_live) determines how long content is cached.
 Pull CDNs minimize storage space on the CDN, but can create redundant traffic if files expire and are pulled before they have actually changed.

+### Good fit use case for Pull CDN
 Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently-requested content remaining on the CDN.
+### Good fit use case for Push CDN
+Sites with a small amount of traffic or sites with content that isn't often updated work well with push CDNs.
+Content is placed on the CDNs once, instead of being re-pulled at regular intervals.

 ### Disadvantage(s): CDN